Made You Look (Meghan Trainor song)

-"Made You Look" is a song by American singer-songwriter Meghan Trainor from her fifth major-label studio album, Takin' It Back (2022).
-Trainor co-wrote it with Sean Douglas and its producer, Federico Vindver.
-Epic Records released the song as the album's second single on October 31, 2022.
-A doo-wop song which recalls earlier styles of popular music, it was inspired by Trainor's insecurities about body image and encourages listeners to embrace their natural beauty and confidence.
+"Made You Look" is a song by the American singer-songwriter Meghan Trainor from her fifth major-label studio album, Takin' It Back (2022).
+Trainor wrote it with songwriter Sean Douglas and its producer, Federico Vindver.
+Epic Records released it as the album's second single on October 31, 2022.
+A doo-wop song, it was inspired by Trainor's insecurities about body image and encourages listeners to embrace their natural beauty and confidence.

 Music critics commented on the flirtatious composition of "Made You Look" and compared it to Trainor's past songs.
 An online dance challenge set to the song became a trend on video-sharing service TikTok in 2022.
-In the United States, it peaked at number 11 on the Billboard Hot 100, becoming Trainor's first top-20 single since "Me Too" (2016).
+In the United States, the song peaked at number 11 on the Billboard Hot 100, becoming Trainor's first top-20 single since "Me Too" (2016).
 The song reached the top 10 in Australia, Belgium, Canada, Ireland, New Zealand, Norway, Singapore, the United Kingdom, and Vietnam.
-Its music video, which premiered on Candy Crush Saga in October 2022, features bright colours and cameos by social media influencers.
-Trainor performed the song on television shows such as The Today Show, The Tonight Show Starring Jimmy Fallon, and The Drew Barrymore Show.
+Its music video, which premiered on Candy Crush Saga in October 2022, features bright colors and cameos by social media influencers.
+Trainor performed the song on television shows such as The Today Show, The Tonight Show Starring Jimmy Fallon, and The Drew Barrymore Show, and she included it on the set list of her 2024 concert tour, the Timeless Tour.